 At the time of reporting 77% of Hobbycraft’s total Colleagues were female.
 In our stores, 83.3% of our Colleagues were female and 16.7% male.
 In our support functions 56.1% of Colleagues were female and 43.9% were male.

 Why the Gap?

-The majority of our store based roles are part times Sales Advisor positions (64% of total Colleagues), these roles are paid on set hourly rates that apply to all Colleagues, this has a significant outcome on our gender pay gap results.
-As detailed above we have a larger number of female Colleagues in our stores, we believe that our Brand and Craft Retail specialism makes us an appealing retailer to female Colleagues.
+We are passionate about equal pay for all.
+Our gender pay gap is predominately driven by the dynamics of our in-store teams.
+The majority of our store-based roles are part times Sales Advisor positions (70.8% of total store Colleagues), these roles are paid on set hourly rates that apply to all Colleagues regardless of gender, and this has a significant outcome on our gender pay gap results.
+As detailed above we have a larger number of female Colleagues in our stores, we are confident that all positions are paid fairly to all Colleagues.

 Gender Bonus Gap

 61% of men received a Bonus payment and 66.7% of women.
 Bonus payments were 80.6% (mean) and 57.5% (median).
 These figure are a vast contrast to lasts years report due to the changes we have made to our bonus scheme which has made it more inclusive of every colleague at each level of the business.